 Despite being a non-professional solution this bulk photo editor copes with the task like a professional one.
 The app has a rather intuitive, modern and minimalistic interface.
 There are no needless buttons, icons, moves.
 This solution can be a cup of tea both for professional users and for the beginners.
 It should be noted, that in the current version of the app the optimization is implemented without any losses that is to say, that while compression the quality of the photo remains the same without any deteriorations.
 In addition, while working with PhotoBulk, you can be sure that none of your original images will be corrupted, as the output images are saved separately to the specified by the user folder.
 Sounds intriguing, doesn’t it?
 So, let’s move from words to actions and see how this photo optimizer solution works.

 Guide on how to compress image sizes

 - The first necessary thing to do is to download and install the app on your computer.
-There are two options to download the app:
+Download the app from the Mac App Store.

 - After that install it on your Mac.